andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is the difference between unit testing and instrumentation testing?

 1. Unit testing:
 	- All unit tests bypass the Android system and run straight on the developer machine.
 	- Unit tests cannot use much of the Android SDK
 	- Unit tests run quickly
 	- Unit tests are placed inside the "test" folder

 2. Instrumentation testing:
-- Test code and production code combined is running in a single process in a single copy of the VM (Davlik or ART)
+	- Test code and production code combined is running in a single process in a single copy of the VM (Dalvik or ART)
 	- Instrumentation tests are placed inside the "androidTest" folder